mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

-# STEP 2 — Marco Geoestadístico 2025
+# STEP 2 — Marco Geoestadístico 2025 geometries

 Objective: Build table `Boundaries_AGEB_2025` with the official AGEB geometries from INEGI MG 2025.
 This table will be used for: